JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 function, used at the beginning, can return an error if the call was not from a signed origin.
 This is the first time we're seeing the important paradigm "**Verify first, write last**".
 In Substrate development, it is important that you always ensure preconditions are met and return errors at the beginning.
-After these checks have completed, then you may begin the functions computation.
+After these checks have completed, then you may begin the function's computation.

 ## Printing from the Runtime

 Printing to the terminal from a Rust program is typically very simple using the `println!` macro.
-However, Substrate runtimes are compiled to Web Assembly as well as a regular native binary, and do not have access to rust's standard library.
+However, Substrate runtimes are compiled to both Web Assembly and a regular native binary, and do not have access to rust's standard library.
 That means we cannot use the regular `println!`.
 I encourage you to modify the code to try using `println!` and confirm that it will not compile.
 Nonetheless, printing a message from the runtime is useful both for logging information, and also